Hooroo Jackson

 In a roundabout way, the audience’s wish has been fulfilled, the film can be theirs as well–to any tune.

 In the new machine cinema, film will become the new novel.
-We will for the first time be dreaming in with light and shadows.
+We will for the first time be dreaming in light and shadows.
 The machine filmmaking revolution isn’t coming.
 It’s already here.